michaelfranzl/rpi23-gen-image/README.md

 ### Kernel compilation

-Get the latest Linux mainline kernel.
+Get the Linux mainline kernel.
 This is a very large download, about 2GB.
 (For a smaller download of about 90 MB, consider downloading the latest stable kernel as .tar.xz from https://kernel.org.)

     git clone https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git
     cd linux

-Confirmed working revision:
+For now, please use exactly this commit ID, which has been confirmed working:

 60e8d3e11645a1b9c4197d9786df3894332c1685 (Feb 2017, approx. version 4.10)

     git checkout 60e8d3e1

+If you run into problems using another commit ID, please do NOT file Issue reports.
+Instead, please fork this project and contribute back.

 Working configuration files for this Linux kernel revision are included in this repository. (`working-rpi2-linux-config.txt` and `working-rpi3-linux-config.txt`).